iq-motion-control/iq-module-communication-doc/docs/clients/servo_input_parser.rst

 ~~~~~~~

 To use Servo Input Parser in Arduino, ensure iq_module_communication.hpp is included.
 This allows the
 creation of a ServoInputParserClient object.
-See Table 6 for available messages.
+See the Message Table below for available messages.
 All message objects use the
 Short Name with a trailing underscore.
 All messages use the standard Get/Set/Save functions.

 A minimal working example for the ServoInputParserClient is: